Apple Tasting Party

 Real Easy Apple "Stuff"

-Have several different varieties of apple, several different colors - discuss different colors, you can let each child have a different one and play a game like -- if you have a green apple stand up, if you have
+Have several different varieties of apple, several different colors - discuss different colors, you can let each child have a different one and play a game like -- if you have a green apple stand up if you have

 a yellow apple hop up & down, etc. Have large apple shapes cut out and different color paint to match the

 apples and let the kids choose which color to paint theirs.
-Cut the apples and serve for snack, talk about the different tastes, make a graph showing which apple each person liked.
+Cut the apples and serve for a snack, talk about the different tastes, make a graph showing which apple each person liked.
 Cut the apple in half and show the kids the star inside, make up a story about it!
 You can do apple printing from the halves - maybe on a large

 apple shaped paper.
-Hang apples from ceiling & challenge the kids to take a bite without using their hands (good for older ones, can be frustrating for little ones)>
+Hang apples from the ceiling & challenge the kids to take a bite without using their hands (good for older ones, can be frustrating for little ones)>

 ~Submitted by Doris